LaunchCodeEducation/lchs/src/assignments/html-me-something.rst

 its name to open it in the editor.
 Right now, it should be empty.
 Most of your code for Part 2 will go inside ``style.css``.

-Now start adding some CSS rules!
+Now start adding some CSS rules.

 Requirements
 ^^^^^^^^^^^^